The Last Spritz

 Green Irish Tweed is the luxury fragrance that influenced every fougère launched in the last forty years.
 Lemon verbena and violet leaf open with quiet brightness; iris and sandalwood deepen the heart; ambergris and a clean musk close it.
 Cool Water borrowed heavily from this.
 So did most of the designer 'clean' category.

 What we love about GIT is that it doesn't try.
-The composition is restrained, the projection is moderate, and the entire arc rewards close range.
-It's the bottle for the wearer who wants luxury without the loud signature.
-There is no $30 dupe that gets close to this.
+The composition is restrained, the projection is solid but composed rather than loud, and the entire arc rewards close range.
+It's the bottle for the wearer who's already worn the loud signatures and is looking for something with quieter authority.
+See the full breakdown.

 Tom Ford Tuscan Leather